3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Lago Torres, Torres del Paine

-Day 18: Flight to Santiago and Off to Easter Islands
+Day 18: Flight to Santiago and off to Easter Island

 I’m sorry to inform you that this is another travel day.
-Many people think that they will do Easter Island as a one-day trip from Santiago.
+Many people think that they will do Easter Island (official name: Rapa Nui) as a one-day trip from Santiago.
 Sure, be my guest, if you want to spend 10 hours on a plane and 2 on the actual island, as it lies exactly 3,746 km (2 327 mi) west of Chile.

 Although getting there is lengthy and exhausting, Easter Island is one of the most mysterious places on the planet, so you simply can’t miss out on it.
-Don’t you think it would be a shame to visit Chile and not go the extra mile (several thousands in this case) to see the Moai statues in real life?
+Don’t you think it would be a shame to put together a whole Chile itinerary and not go the extra mile (several thousands in this case) to see the Moai statues in real life?

-Tip: LATAM is the only airline operating between Easter Island and Chile.
+Tip: LATAM is the only airline operating between Easter Island and Chile (on a Boeing 787).
 Look up the flights directly from their official website in the Chilean version.
 It’s known that the website charges significantly more in the US version, even in the low season.

 • Distance: a few thousand kilometers by plane